AlanRosenthal/git-repo-move/README.md

 --file path/to/file.txt --final-directory newpath/to/thefiles --directory-structure FLAT
 ```

-`flat.txt` will end up at `newpath/to/thefiles/flat.txt`
+`file.txt` will end up at `newpath/to/thefiles/flat.txt`

 ```sh
 --file path/to/file.txt --final-directory newpath/to/thefiles --directory-structure ORIGINAL
 ```

-`flat.txt` will end up at `newpath/to/thefiles/path/to/file.txt
+`file.txt` will end up at `newpath/to/thefiles/path/to/file.txt`

 #### Specify the Git Remote URL of the Destination Repo

-You can run `git remote -v` in the new repo to get a list of remote URLS.
+You can run `git remote -v` to get a list of remote URLs.

 ```sh
 --git-remote-url git@github.com:AlanRosenthal/git-repo-move.git